testCodeV01/soft_deleter/README.md

   belongs_to :book
 end
 ```
-So, if you excute `user.soft_delete`, then associations books, and sections are delete soft.<br />
+So, if you excute `user.soft_delete`, then associations books, and sections are soft deleted.<br />
 And excute `user.restore`, then associations books, and sections are restored.<br />
 It works if dependent destroy description.
 If not, it doesn't work.